Ralph and Terry Kovel: Books and other published writing

-Other Published Works: Newsletter
+Other published works: newsletter

 The newsletter, “Kovels on Antiques and Collectibles,” was introduced in 1974.
 It is a 12-page subscription-only newsletter that had over 200,000 subscribers by the early 1990s.
-“Kovels On Antiques & Collectibles” newsletter now on its 48th year, and it's also available in print and as a PDF for Kovels.com members.
+“Kovels On Antiques & Collectibles” is available in print and as a PDF for Kovels.com members.
 The newsletter has kept up with the times both in technology and content.
 Photos went from black and white to color in 1996, but there are still reports of sales and auctions, lists of current prices, tips on care, news "hotlines," reports of fakes, and many comments on events and market trends by the Kovels.